Welcome to Empathy Warriors!

 tedi_emotionWelcome to Empathy Warriors, the official website of Tedi Ware, MEd!

-All of Tedi’s work is based on what she calls “the sanctity of emotions”–a sacred tribute to the underlying human need for connection through authentic emotions and empathy.
-All Empathy Warriors’ endeavors engage participants with self-reflection to learn how to identify and manage emotions, self empower, and build supportive and empathic relationships.
+All of Tedi’s work is based on what she calls “the sanctity of emotions”--a sacred tribute to the underlying human need for connection through authentic emotions and empathy.
+All Empathy Warriors’ endeavors engage participants with self-reflection to learn how to identify and manage emotions, self empower and build supportive, empathic relationships.

 Listen to Tedi’s interview on Hi Mama: